About

 Coastal marine ecosystem

-Before I dive in to the “big questions”, I studied the seasonal variation of marine food web in North South China Sea 2017-2018.
+Before I dive in to the “big questions”, I studied the seasonal variation of marine food web in North South China Sea from 2017 to 2018.
 This is a coastal sea affected by the East Asia monsoon system.
 In the winter, the strong northeasterly wind mixed waters and supplied sufficient nutrient for plankton (high nitrate and Chl-a).
 However, the total biodiversity is lowest likely due to the narrow temperature window for organisms.
 Differently, in the summer, another phytoplankton bloom associated with high total pelagic biomass, average trophic level (caused by increasing carnivorous fish) and biodiversity was found.
 Spring is an interesting time when both temperature and nutrient were limited.
 This minimises the food resource and makes species to seek different food sources.
 Thus, we observed more benthic fish in the upper layer, but the most abundance zooplankton due to the less grazing pressure.
 These observations are based on intense field work including pair trawl, bottom trawl, plankton net, water sampling, and carbon and nitrogen stable isotopes measurement in my 3-year Master.

 Planktonic Foraminifera